QuantumLeaps/qp-arduino/README.md

 [QView visualization and monitoring](https://www.state-machine.com/qtools/qview.html)

 The `dpp_bsp-sam` example demonstrates the [QView monitoring].
-To see this feture, you need to upload the dpp_bsp-sam code to the Arduino UNO board and then you need to launch QView, from the sub-directory `qview` in the `dpp_bsp-sam` example.
+To see this feature, you need to upload the dpp_bsp-sam code to the Arduino UNO board and then you need to launch QView, from the sub-directory `qview` in the `dpp_bsp-sam` example.